FriskTheFallenHuman/D3ModdingKit/.github/README.md

 - The Dark Mod / Hardcorps
   - Re-implemented water system
 - IcedTech3:
-  - Deprecated legacy async thread.
-  - Fixed a bug were DoomEdit would have slow performance.
   - IceTech3: Fixed Particle Editor crashing when creating a new particle.
-  - Fixed Multiplayer Not working after Async Removal.
   - Improved Multiplayer experience by merging some feedback code.
-  - Moved sound async to a separate thread.
   - Added OBJ support.
   - Moved AASfile to libs to match QuakeWars.
   - brush_t renamed to idEditorBrush and entity_t idEditorEntity.